kaitlynsalvicruz/BTE320-Portfolio/README.md

 ## April 5th, 2024
 Added "Recursive_Practices" which is a culmination of recursive programs (and in some cases, their loop complements) which complete a series of recursive tasks.

+## April 10th, 2024
+Added "Try_Except_Example" which is a program that nests a try/except within the function.